alejandra-leal/pickup-info-challenge/README.md

 #### Step 2: Start database and load data

-The following command will create your mongodb docker image and will parse and process the CSV files' content found in /setup/assets
 `npm run setup`

+> To create your mongodb docker image and will parse and process the CSV files' content found in /setup/assets

 #### Step 3: Set your environment!